 Anyway, even though you can’t underline text by using a Canva keyboard shortcut like ctrl+u or by simply clicking the friendly U button you’re used to seeing in the top of page toolbar (similar to how you can’t outline text in Canva really either, you have some workaround options.

 One option is to use design elements to make it look like the text is underlined, as shown below.
-The second is to simply find another design program (while Canva is awesome, Snappa is good too).
-Your third and final option is to just spend $5 and have someone on Fiverr create whatever it is you’re needing for you.
+Your other option is to just spend $5 and have someone on Fiverr create whatever it is you’re needing for you.

 Underlining Text in Canva